 Dr. Erling co-edited and contributed to The Role of the Bishop: Changing Models for a Global Church, Lutheran University Press (2001).
 She also wrote chapters for Lutherans Today: American Lutheran Identity in the 21st Century (Eerdmans, 2003), Witness at the Crossroads (2001) and The Augustana Heritage: Recollections, Perspectives, and Prospects (1998).
 Erling has contributed to two Lilly Endowment projects to study the changes in Mainline Protestantism in North America, and has delved into the mystery of the demise of the Luther League, the hidden markers of Lutheran Spirituality, and the improbable strength of Lutheranism as a denomination.

 Dr. Erling has become known around campus for hosting an annual fish night and for bringing the noble sport of croquet to the campus for the first time since the storied days of A.R.
 Wentz, ecumenical pioneer, competitive athlete, and Lutheran Historian.
 She lives in Gettysburg with her husband John Spangler, who serves on the seminary staff.
-They have two daughters, Marta and Johanna.
+They have two grown daughters, Marta and Johanna.

 B.A., Augustana College, Rock Island, IL, 1978

 M.Div., Yale University Divinity School, New Haven, CT 1981

 Th.D., Harvard University Divinity School, Cambridge, MA, 1996

 Publications: The Augustana Story: Shaping North American Lutheranism, Augsburg Fortress, 2008

 Other Links Augustana Heritage - A History project